How to Beat Loneliness During COVID-19

 If you don’t know where to start with video chatting, just pick up the phone.
 Call someone to catch up, especially elderly relatives who can be prone to loneliness.
 No matter how you choose to stay connected, hearing voices and seeing faces can really help you feel more connected even if you can’t see your loved ones in person.

 Another great way to stay connected happens to be great for your health in other ways, too.
-We have a beautiful springtime ahead of us here in Central Indiana, and currently the precautions around COVID-19 allow us all to enjoy it as long as we practice social distancing.
+We are having a beautiful summer in Central Indiana, and currently the precautions around COVID-19 allow us all to enjoy it as long as we practice social distancing.

 Grab a friend and just take a walk for an hour.
 Trails like the Monon and the Cultural Trail can get pretty crowded, so try taking a path you’ve never taken before.
 Walk down a different street or along a new trail to keep your mind stimulated and your feet busy.